Artelia/NIMPHS/README.md

 ## TELEMAC

+* Works with 2D and 3D files
-* Preview the imported file in the viewport (works with 2D / 3D simulations)
+* Preview the imported file in the viewport
-* Create a sequence
+* Create sequences to render animations
-    * Mesh sequence (generates a shape key for each time point in the selected time range, ideal short sequences)
+    * Mesh sequence (generates a mesh for each time point in the selected time range)
-    * Streaming sequence (generates a mesh when the frame changes and only keeps one mesh in memory, ideal for long sequences)
+    * Streaming sequence (generates a mesh when the frame changes and only keeps one mesh in memory)
-* Import data as vertex colors
+* Import point data as vertex colors (color attributes)
-* Interpolate mesh and vertex colors (for both type of sequences)
+* Linearly interpolate mesh and vertex colors (for both type of sequences) to render smoother animations

 ### Screenshots